Da Vinci Under Lock-and-Key

 The Cryptex functions like a bicycle combination lock.
 Inside the device, discs must be positioned in the exact manner to spell out a correct, preset password.
 Tumblers inside the lock then align, allowing the inner cylinder to slide apart, protecting the contents in the inner space.

-In the Da Vinci Code, the incorrect combination will release a vial of vinegar, destroying the message inside, making it unreadable.
-Imagine if all of da Vinci’s codices had been encrypted this way!
+The Da Vinci Code takes that secrecy a step further: the incorrect combination will release a vial of vinegar, destroying the message inside, making it unreadable.
+Imagine if all of da Vinci's notebooks had been encrypted this way!

-While central to Brown's story, there is no evidence that Leonardo invented anything like this.
+While the Cryptex is central to Brown's story, there is no evidence that Leonardo invented anything like this.
 But as a case of "life imitating art," since its mention in the 2003 blockbuster novel, the Cryptex has become a popular puzzle in-and-of-itself, foiling would-be lock pickers around the globe.